leucinw/autoBAR/README.md

 * `settings.yaml`: settings read by autoBAR.py program.
 Please refer to the [example file here](https://github.com/leucinw/autoBAR/blob/main/dat/settings.yaml).

 # How to run

+To make it flexible to use, this program was designed to be run in either interactive or automated mode.
+In the interactive mode, one can choose to run an individual step depending on the requirement.
+In the automated mode, this program will automatically go through all steps untill it exits.

 * Interactive mode
   ```shell
   # Run `setup`: generate the necessary input files for Tinker